The Patent Litigation Law Review: Switzerland

 - that the defendant has committed or intends to commit an act of infringement; and

-- that he or she is threatened by a loss that is not easily reparable.16
+- that he or she is threatened by a loss that is not easily repairable.16

 For inter partes interim relief, immediate urgency is not an independent requirement.
-According to case law, a claim for preliminary relief is forfeited if the petitioner, after having learned about the infringement, files the request for preliminary relief so late that a decision on this request may no longer be expected to issue sooner than a judgment in an ordinary proceedings initiated immediately after the petitioner had learned about the infringement would have issued.
-This is called the concept of 'relative urgency'.
+According to case law, a claim for preliminary relief is forfeited if the applicant, after having learned about the infringement, files the request for preliminary relief so late that a decision on this request may no longer be expected to be issued sooner than a judgment would have been issued in ordinary proceedings initiated immediately after the petitioner had learned about the infringement.
+This is the concept of relative urgency.
 Pursuant to the case law of the Federal Patent Court, the requirement of relative urgency is no longer met if the petitioner initiates interim relief proceedings more than 14 months after having learned of the infringing activities.

 As in proceedings on the merit, the defendant can raise invalidity of the asserted patent as a defence.

 The Federal Patent Court may, upon request or ex officio, make an interim measure conditional on the payment of security by the applicant if it is anticipated that the interim measures may cause loss or damage to the alleged infringer.17